top of page

 • What would I change for spring?

-From that, pick just one or two small changes (e.g., weekly office hours, starting problem sets earlier, limiting late-night scrolling before big exams).
+From this reflection, choose just one or two small changes to implement.
+For example, consider attending weekly office hours, starting problem sets earlier, or limiting late-night scrolling before exams.

 Step 3: Focus on the Right Things for Your Stage